 One method is to provide beam-column support at the mid-span of the joist panels supporting a floor.

-Another method is to sister the joist panels with more joists on either or both sides.
+Another common method is to sister the joist panels with more joists on either or both sides.
 This provides extra strength to the joist systems.

 Nailing is used to sister the joists to each other.